G-EDM/G-EDM/README.md

 </br>
 </br>
 The EVOIII router is an all in one solution with integrated electronics, a more lightweight frame and a reduction in print material.
-The new wire module is less complicated to build, easier to wire and uses the belt driven wire feeder designed by Alex Treseder for the PICO:
+The new wire module is less complicated to build, easier to wire and uses a modified version of the belt driven wire feeder designed by Alex Treseder for the PICO:
 </br>
     https://github.com/alextreseder/picoEDM
 </br>